 This increased farmland for effluent disposal should match the existing HVSSD treatment capacity from the existing mechanical plant and wastewater lagoons.

 If HVSSD ever goes to a mechanical plant will odors stop?

 No. As long as huans emit odors in the bathroom then both mechanical plants and lagoons will emit odors.

 Whether HVSSD uses lagoons or a mechanical plant there are odors in wastewater treatment.

 HVSSD is committed to keeping any odors to a minimum.
 In spring of 2020 we experienced a very rare upset due to some much needed repairs.
 With these repairs completed the odors have been minimized, and further corrective actions are in place.

-Q 12.
 Why can't the ponds be made to look like natural ponds rather than rectangular man-made ponds?

-ANSWER:Lagoons must meet certain size/design standards per state regulations.
-HVSSD met those requirements when originally building them.
+Lagoons must be a certain size/design standard as per state regulations.
+HVSSD met those requirements when they were originally built.